 Regardless of the structure, outgoing political appointees can add enormous value to the team, but the impact of the election is an important factor to consider when determining what role they should play.
 If the incumbent administration is seeking re-election, for example, appointees will likely be more reluctant to take a visible role in transition planning.
 And if there is a change of administration after the election, many appointees will need to concentrate on matters such as finding new jobs, and that can affect their ability to focus on the transition.
-Beverly Babers, the Treasury's transition director in 2016, said that based on her experience, it is very important for the career staff to lead the effort from beginning to end to ensure continuity and neutrality.
+Given the possibility of changes in political leadership at any time during a transition, the experience of the career workforce is critical.
+Beverly Babers, the 2016 transition director for the Department of the Treasury, said that based on her experience, it is very important for the career staff to lead the effort from beginning to end to ensure continuity and neutrality.